ImperialCollegeLondon/MResMLBDinPhysicalSciences/README.md

 We use python a lot in statistical analyses of data.
 There `scipy.stats` package is very useful for dealing with random variables and probability distributions.
 Have a look at the [PreCourse/Statistics/StatisticsInPython](https://github.com/ImperialCollegeLondon/MResMLBDinPhysicalSciences/blob/main/PreCourse/Statistics/StatisticsInPython.pdf) slides (and `StatisticsInPython.ipynb` jupyter notebook) to see some basic statistics with python.

+# Other material for you to prepare for your MRes

 ## Mathematics for Statistics and Machine Learning

 While the MRes is focused on the practical application of machine learning and statistics for data analysis, we can't avoid doing some mathematics.
 Whether you don't have a very maths based background or you feel a bit rusty on your maths, you should  brush up in these areas before you start the course.
 Imperial College runs an online course on coursera which we highly reccomend for you "Mathematics for Machine Learning Specialization": https://www.coursera.org/specializations/mathematics-machine-learning